 Most technology still requires a human to either operate it, manage it or translate it.
 In flight in particular, there are so many variables that at this stage it is very difficult to rely entirely on an automated system to make decisions.

-A perfect example of the above lies in the recent tragedies involving Boeing 737MAX aircraft, which led to the type being grounded globally while software systems were checked and upgraded.
+A perfect example of the above lies in the recent tragedies involving Boeing 737MAX aircraft.
+This led to the grounding of the aircraft globally while software systems were checked and upgraded.
 There is evidence to support that the failing system was overridden by a pilot on the LionAir aircraft during flight the day before the subsequent accident occurred.

-Investigation into human factors decisions that have proven to be efficient in breaking a chain of events that would have led to an accident is very important in improving aviation safety overall, and in helping to develop better technology.
+Investigation into human factors decisions that have proven to be efficient in breaking a chain of events that would have led to an accident is very important in improving aviation safety overall.
+This is helping to develop better technology.